Omaha Acne Treatment

 1. Acne Only Affects Teenagers.

 Though acne is notorious for its relentless appearance during teenage years, acne can affect people of all ages.
-Even newborns can get acne, and adult acne amongst women is on the rise.
+Newborns and adolescents can get acne, and adult acne, particularly amongst women, is on the rise.
 In fact, about 30% of acne starts in adulthood.

 2. Washing Your Face More Will Cure Acne.